The information from this article was sourced from The Personal MBA: Master the Art of Business. For details read the full book.

 And a venture which does not deliver on its promise is a scam.

-But also, a venture which does not turn a profit is unsustainable and will inevitably close.
+But also, a venture which does not turn a profit is unsustainable and will inevitably fold.

 Every business has 5 independent processes which each flows into the next;